personal photo of Amber K Gupta

 • Master of Science in Computer Science

-from: 2022, until: present
+from: 2022, until: 2026

 Description

 My focus has been on the foundational aspects of Artificial Intelligence and Learning, encompassing Machine Learning, Deep Learning, and Reinforcement Learning.
-I have applied this knowledge across various domains, including Robotics (automated cars), Computer Vision, Trading, and Health Analytics.
+I have applied this knowledge across various domains, including Health Sensing, Robotics (automated cars), Computer Vision, Trading, and Health Analytics.

 Courses